Skip to main content

 {

-private readonly IChatCompletionService _miniService; // GPT-4o-mini
+private readonly IChatCompletionService _miniService; // GPT-5.4-mini — balanced

-private readonly IChatCompletionService _fullService; // GPT-4o
+private readonly IChatCompletionService _fullService; // GPT-5.4 — complex

 public ModelRoutingService(

-[FromKeyedServices("gpt-4o-mini")] IChatCompletionService mini,
+[FromKeyedServices("gpt-54-mini")] IChatCompletionService mini,

-[FromKeyedServices("gpt-4o")] IChatCompletionService full)
+[FromKeyedServices("gpt-54")] IChatCompletionService full)

 {